-Medishare is a health insurance plan that members create individual sharing accounts with ACCU (the financial partner of Medishare).
-Members deposit their monthly share into these accounts each month.
+Medishare, a type of health insurance that allows members to create their own sharing accounts with ACCU (the financial sponsor of Medishare).
+Each month, members deposit their share amount into these accounts.
 There are additional fees such as a $2 annual membership fee and $2 per month administrative fee.
 A $1 statement fee is also required.
-If you’re not sure whether Medishare is right for you, read on for some important information.
+For more information on Medishare, click here.
 It will be a great decision that you made!

 Pre-existing conditions aren’t covered by Medi-Share

 Medi-Share doesn’t cover primary care, unlike insurance.
 Well-child visits for up to six years old and one annual physical for each member are exempt.
-If you are eligible for preventive services such as flu shots or other medical care, you will need to cover the cost out-of-pocket.
+You’ll also need to pay out of pocket for most preventive services, such as flu shots, if you have them.
 You’re also expected to use a PPO network of physicians, but you’ll still need to pay out of pocket.
-Medi-Share offers telehealth services for its members.
+Fortunately, Medi-Share does offer telehealth services to its members.

 Unlike most traditional health insurance, Medi-Share doesn’t deny coverage for pre-existing conditions.
-Although it does not exclude pre-existing medical conditions, Medi-Share limits the amount you can share depending on when your membership was established.
-You can share up to $100,000 per person per year for pre-existing conditions if you’ve had no symptoms for at least three years.
-Congenital conditions, such as cancer, are exempt from sharing.
+While it doesn’t exclude pre-existing conditions from coverage, it limits how much you can share based on the date of your membership.
+If you have not had symptoms for three years, your annual pre-existing condition share can be up to $100,000.
+Sharing is not allowed for congenital diseases such as cancer.
 However, you must wait at least 36 or 60 months before getting covered under Medi-Share.

-Traditional health insurance plans must cover certain preventive care services at no cost.
+Certain preventive services are not covered by traditional health insurance.
 While preventive care is a common need, Medi-Share charges a $35 provider fee for preventative care appointments.
-Medi-Share does not cover lab work or immunizations.
+Medi-Share doesn’t cover immunizations or lab work.
 Medi-Share offers several different plans.
-Here are some of the differences between the plans and how they cover preventative care.
-The difference between these plans is most pronounced when comparing preventive care costs.
+These are the main differences in the plans, and the ways they provide preventative care.
+Compare preventative care costs to see the biggest difference.

-Medi-Share does not cover primary care services.
-The only exceptions are well-child visits for children under six years old and an annual physical.
-Medi-Share encourages its members to use doctors in its PPO network, which includes more than 900,000 providers nationwide.
+Medi-Share doesn’t cover primary care.
+Well-child visits up to the age of six and one annual physical are the only exceptions to this rule.
+Medi-Share members are encouraged to visit doctors within its PPO network which has more than 900,000.
 Your deductible does not include preventive care, so make sure you plan ahead.
 Preventive care is a great way to avoid unanticipated costs.

-Medi-Share doesn’t cover services for behavioral health, including counseling and treatment of learning disabilities.
+Medi-Share does not cover behavioral health services, such as counseling or treatment for learning disabilities or behavioral problems.
 Medi-Share does not cover routine health screenings or vision and dental care.
 Medi-Share might pay for certain tests based upon symptoms.
 For more information, you should refer to your plan’s guidelines.
-There is no co-pay for preventive care services, so expect to pay less than you would with traditional health insurance.
+Preventive services are covered by your traditional insurance, and there is no copay.

 Although Medi-Share is not the best financial choice for many people, it can be a viable option for people who don’t have job-sponsored health insurance and are not covered under the ACA.
-Medi-Share members can get a free health coaching program that costs an additional fee and helps them to make healthy lifestyle choices.
-Unfortunately, Medi-Share does not accept members who are older than 65 years of age.
-However, Medi-Share does cover people with Medicare Parts A and B. Members can be legal non-citizens or adults with dependent children.
+Medi-Share offers a health coaching program for members, which costs extra, and helps them make lifestyle changes that will improve their health.
+Medi-Share is unable to accept people over 65.
+Medi-Share covers Medicare Parts A or B. Members can be legal non-citizens or adults with dependent children.

-The Medi-Share program also includes a clause about biblical living.
-Participants must be believers and practice an active Christian lifestyle.
+Medi-Share also contains a section on biblical living.
+Participating members must believe in God and live a Christian life.
 This clause says that the member will not engage in alcoholism or drug abuse.
-Members must also abstain from smoking and illegal drugs.
+The member must not smoke or use illegal drugs.
 Luckily, Medi-Share does cover pregnancy and adoption.
-As long as the members contribute monthly, they are eligible for coverage.
+Pregnancy and adoption are covered as long as members make monthly contributions.
 Medi-Share covers costs if the member is a Christian and lives within the guidelines set by the church.

 If you’re wondering whether you can use Medishare for your pregnancy expenses, you’re not alone.
 The guidelines for the program changed in 2013 and the ministry no longer disallows pre-existing conditions as a barrier to membership.
 Medishare can be used to pay for prenatal care, delivery, and other costs.

-When considering a health care sharing program, you’ll need to choose the one that fits your lifestyle.
+You should choose the health care sharing plan that best suits your needs.
 Medi-Share members must adhere to biblical principles.
-That means no abortions or drunk driving accidents.
+This means that there are no abortions or drunk driving accidents.
 You must abstain from smoking and use illegal drugs.
 However, pregnancy and adoption expenses are covered.
 As long as you make your monthly contributions, you can qualify for Medi-Share.
 Important to note that your eligibility for maternity benefits will be determined after 36 months of membership.

 You will be charged an extra fee for doctor visits if you are pregnant or covered by Medi-Share.
 You’ll also have to pay an additional $35 provider fee if you need to be seen in an emergency room.
-However, if you can’t find a local doctor, you can use a telemedicine service.
+If you are unable to find a doctor in your area, you may use telemedicine.
 Medishare sharing is available for married couples who have pregnant expenses.
-If you intend to make use of providers outside your network, however, you might need to contribute a copayment.
+However, you may need to pay a copayment if you plan to use out-of-network providers.

 Adoptions and funerals are eligible for Medi-Share

 Christians have shared healthcare burdens for thousands of years.
 MediShare was introduced in 1993.
 This formalized the approach.
 Since its inception, the program has helped over 400,000 members share four billion dollars in medical bills.
 The MediShare plan for believers under 65 covers medical expenses as well as funeral and adoption expenses.
 The MediShare plan is not an insurance policy, but a charity organization.
-The plan aims at providing Christian families with the resources they need for health and care.
+It aims to provide Christian families and individuals with health care resources for their personal and family needs.

 To apply, a person must meet certain requirements and must have an AHP of three thousand dollars or more.
 MediShare will also cover routine well-child care, as well as mental health counseling.
-The counseling calls are limited to 30 minutes, and MediShare members can receive one annual physical.
+MediShare members are eligible for one annual physical.
+The counselling calls last no more than 30 minutes.
 These will include basic tests such as hemoglobin A1C or a Lipid panel.
-Your monthly MediShare payment will decrease if you are eligible.
+If you qualify, your monthly MediShare contribution will be reduced accordingly.

-Moreover, MediShare members are exempt from the individual mandate clause of the Affordable Care Act (ACA) and will not be penalized for not carrying insurance.
+MediShare members do not have to be covered by the Affordable Care Act’s individual mandate clause.
+They are also exempted from being penalized for having no insurance.
 In addition, members can’t be denied MediShare coverage due to a medical condition, and the plan never imposes lifetime or annual limits.
 The organization also covers funeral and adoption expenses, which are often unaffordable.
-MediShare, a wonderful example of supporting and sharing one another among Christian families is MediShare.
+For Christian families, MediShare is a beautiful example of sharing and supporting one another.
 Members can also use MediShare to bless others.